-Student application forms are available from the Students' Union Office (A40a).
+Student application forms are available from the Students' Union Office (A40a) and at reception points.
 Once completed, a passport photo will be required to be glued to the form.
 The application will be checked against the details held by the College register and then sent on to the Citizencard applications office.